didarata/SoftUni-Quality-Assurance/README.md

 IMPORTANT:
 Exam duration was only 4h.
 Everything in this documents is made during those 4h.
 Nothing is modified after the exam.

+Special thanks to the amazing lecturer and lead of the SoftUni QA Fundamentals course **Dimo Mitev**.
+He was absolutely amazing!